zhaocongyang/LSDNN/README.md

 ### demo with single image
 Fellow steps below to run a demo:

+0. Configure your image path

-0. To run a demo
+1. To run a demo

     ```Shell
     CUDA_VISIBLE_DEVICES=0 python single_demo.py